Latest posts by Mark Spera (see all)

 So, how should you determine which keywords to put in there?

 Keyword research is the science of determining 1) which keywords your audience is searching for and 2) which keywords are uncompetitive.
 Your goal is to find ones in that sweet spot — ones that have high search volume and low competition.

 One good way to begin keyword research is to use some good old-fashioned common sense.
 To illustrate:

 - Think about your Shopify store’s perspective audience.
 What are they searching for?
 Are they searching for “organic green tea” or are they searching for “Camellia sinensis” — the scientific name for the tea plant?
 I’d guess they’re searching for the former.
 So make sure your URLs and text on page reference “organic green tea.”

 - Think about trying to rank for “white tee shirts” or “Michael Jordan memorabilia” It’s a safe bet that there are thousands of websites trying to rank for the same keywords.
 Your new Shopify store probably doesn’t stand a chance of winning those search queries.
 However, you might try ranking for “organic white women’s tee shirt” or “Jordan autographed Black Chicago Bulls jersey.”

 To get more sophisticated than that, you need to use a keyword research tool like GrowthBar, Moz, or SEMrush.
 Keyword research tools will very specifically tell you both the amount of people searching your desired keywords and the competitiveness of that keyword.
-GrowthBar for instance, is a Google Chrome extension that allows you to search any keyword on earth and see the search volume and competition score.
+GrowthBar for instance, is an SEO tool that enables you to search any keyword on earth and see the search volume and competition score.

 The best keyword research tools give you lists of suggested keywords you can use to inform your keyword strategy.